RESTOR: Knowledge Recovery in Machine Unlearning

 \subsection{Evaluation}

-Evaluating an unlearned model is particularly challenging, as direct comparisons of model parameters often fail to capture practical behavior.
-To address this, recent works propose benchmarks like TOFU and RWKU that involve prompting the model and assessing its responses to evaluate the effectiveness of unlearning methods.
-Inspired by those benchmarks, to evaluate a model's performance, for each fact $(\entity, \property, \object) \in \facts$, we obtain the model's prediction about the relation $\property$ of entity~$\entity$.
-More concretely, to extract model's prediction for the pair $(\entity, \property)$, we provide $5$ in-context examples with other entities, and this particular relation $\property$, along with their corresponding values to teach the model to generate the value in response.\footnote{This is required as we are working with pretrained base models, not chat-base instruction tuned ones.
+Our evaluation requires assessing the model's knowledge of facts in $\facts$.
+To achieve this, for each fact $(\entity, \property, \object) \in \facts$, we obtain the model's prediction about relation $\property$ for entity~$\entity$.
+More concretely, to extract model's prediction for pair $(\entity, \property)$, we provide $5$ in-context examples with other entities, and this particular relation $\property$, along with their corresponding values to teach the model to generate the value in response.\footnote{This is required as we are working with pretrained base models, not chat-base instruction tuned ones.
 Context helps the model generating desired outputs, simplifying evaluation.} We refer to Appendix~\ref{appendx:in_context_evaluation} for more details of in-context learning for extracting model prediction.
-We then query the $(\entity, \property)$ of interest and obtain models generated value $\object$ .
+We then query pair $(\entity, \property)$ of interest and obtain models generated value $\object$.
 We analyze both the model generation and logits probabilities.
 Model generation reflects the final answer predicted by the model, while logits reflect the probability distribution assigned to various candidate outputs.
 More details on these two metrics are provided below.